Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: RESULTS AND DISCUSSION: FROM STATISTICAL TRENDS TO RATIONAL DESIGN PRINCIPLES

-The central achievement of this work is the generation of a massive and statistically robust dataset of \num{747} TADF molecules using a proven semi-empirical framework \cite{ArticleRef1}.
-This dataset, encompassing key geometric (torsional angles), electronic ($S'_{\text{HL}}$, \deltaest, $f$), and structural descriptors, represents an ideal foundation for Machine Learning (ML) approaches \cite{Friederich2021ML, Lee2021ML}.
+The 747-molecule data set, computed with a validated protocol \cite{TchapetArxivA1-2025}, constitutes the main output of this study.
+This data set, encompassing key geometric (torsional angles), electronic ($S'_{\text{HL}}$, \deltaest, $f$), and structural descriptors, represents an ideal foundation for Machine Learning (ML) approaches \cite{Friederich2021ML, Lee2021ML}.
 The low-dimensional nature of the property space (\qty{88.8}{\percent} of variance captured by three components) confirms its suitability for training Quantitative Structure-Property Relationship (QSPR) models.
-This opens the path for leveraging ML models trained on xTB data to rapidly predict higher-level metrics (such as $k_{\text{RISC}}$ or photoluminescence quantum yield, $\Phi_{\text{PL}}$), accelerating the molecular discovery pipeline.
+These data can train ML models to predict properties like $k_{\text{RISC}}$ or $\Phi_{\text{PL}}$.
+Such models would reduce the need for expensive calculations.

-\subsubsection{Actionable design targets}
+\subsubsection{Actionable Design Targets}

 By applying the derived quantitative design rules (e.g., optimal torsion range, D-A-D architecture) and the performance criteria (\deltaest $< \qty{0.1}{\electronvolt}$ and oscillator strength $f > 0.1$), our HTS successfully filtered the expansive chemical space to identify \num{127} high-priority candidate molecules.
-This definitive list of top candidates, detailed in the Supporting Information, serves as actionable synthetic targets for experimental chemists, demonstrating the practical predictive power of our screening strategy.
+The full candidate list appears in the Supporting Information.
+These molecules are proposed as targets for synthesis and testing.